forestryio/forestry.io/hugo/content/blog/hugo-vs-jekyll-benchmark.md

 There are many factors one must consider when choosing a static site generator, but if you're just looking at build times, Hugo wins hands down!

 **See the data below**, and let us know what your build times are in the conversation on Hacker News.

-## Why Did We Do This?

-Hugo (Go, zero dependencies)  and Jekyll (Ruby) are the leading static site generators according to [StaticGen.com](staticgen.com), and are both supported by our [CMS](https://forestry.io).
-We're often asked which tool performs better so we decided to dig up some data.

 ## Preparing The Test